Oregon Historical Society

-The Oregon Historical Society (OHS) is an organization that encourages and promotes the study and understanding of the history of the Oregon Country, within the broader context of U.S. history.
+The Oregon Historical Society (OHS) is an organization that encourages and promotes the study and understanding of the history of the State of Oregon, within the broader context of U.S. history.
 Incorporated in 1898, the Society collects, preserves, and makes available materials of historical character and interest, and collaborates with other groups and individuals with similar aims.
 The society operates the Oregon History Center that includes the Oregon Historical Society Museum in downtown Portland.

 History

 The Society was organized on December 17, 1898, in Portland at the Portland Library Building.
 Its mission, as expressed in the first volume of its Oregon Historical Quarterly, was to "bring together in the most complete measure possible the data for the history of the commonwealth, and to stimulate the widest and highest use of them."
 The first president was Harvey W. Scott, with memberships totaling 370 in the first year.
 George H. Himes was appointed the Society's first curator in 1899, a post he retained for four decades, until February 1939.

 Shortly after its formation, the Society opened its first office and museum in Portland City Hall and began the development of a regional research library and a collection of historical artifacts.
 In 1900, the first issue of the Oregon Historical Quarterly was printed as the official publication of the organization.
 In 1913, the Society moved from city hall to the Tourny Building, at 2nd and Taylor streets, but remained there for only 4½ years, moving again in September 1917 into Portland's then-new Public Auditorium (now Keller Auditorium).
 In 1966, the Society moved to its current location.

 Thomas Vaughan stepped down from his 35-year directorship in 1989.
 Chet Orloff, who had left OHS in 1987 for the Ninth Judicial Circuit Historical Society in Pasadena, California, was considered by The Oregonian to be heir-apparent, but Bill Tramposch was brought in from Williamsburg, Virginia.
 Tramposch inherited a million-dollar deficit from the previous administration, and his three-year plan to eliminate the deficit, though supported by the board, was unpopular with many long-time staff members, who also criticized Tramposch's management style.
 Tramposch resigned in 1991, and Orloff returned as executive director in 1992.
 He remained in the position for nine years, retiring at the end of 2000.

 George L. Vogt, a former president of the American Association for State and Local History was appointed as the eighth Executive Director of OHS in November 2006.
 In July 2007, the Oregon Historical Society was awarded a $2.8 million biennial appropriation from the State of Oregon, though the organization is not a state entity.
 The $2.8 million given by the state over the two years equals 30% of the annual operating budget.
 In 2011, Vogt retired and was replaced by Kerry Tymchuk, who was named permanent director in October 2011.
 The Society sold the Sovereign Hotel in 2014.